Using less of the Colorado River takes a willing farmer and $45 million in federal funds

 What happens to conserved water?

-Despite one of its stated intentions—protecting critical reservoir levels—water left in streams by SCPP-participating irrigators is not tracked to Lake Powell, the storage bucket for the Upper Basin.
+Despite one of its stated intentions — protecting critical reservoir levels — water being left in streams by SCPP-participating irrigators is not tracked to Lake Powell, the storage bucket for the Upper Basin.

-In total, between 2023 and 2024, the program spent $45 million to save slightly more than 1% of the Colorado River water allocated to Colorado, Utah, Wyoming, and New Mexico.
+In total, across 2023 and 2024, the program spent $45 million to save a little more than 1% of the Colorado River water allocated to Colorado, Utah, Wyoming and New Mexico.

 System conservation and demand management, while conceptually the same, have one big difference: A demand management program would track the water so that downstream users don’t grab it and create a special pool to store the conserved water in Lake Powell.
 With system conservation, the water simply becomes part of the Colorado River system, with no certainty about where it ends up.